Jenutka/Jenutka/README.md

 - 👋 Hi, I’m @Jenutka
 - 👀 I’m interested Machine Learning
 - 🌱 I’m currently coding in Python, PHP, vim
-- 💞️ I’m looking to collaborate with othrer ML engineers
+- 💞️ I’m looking to collaborate with other ML engineers
 - 📫 How to reach me honza.prokes@gmail.com

 <!---